johans-work/paid-source/README.md

 Paid Source is simply about getting your value logistics right, by making the value proposition transparent and timely, and by providing a convenient way to pay.
 Their receipt will act as proof of ownership, and grant them ownership rights.
 And in exchange, you get paid.

-# Is it open source?
+# Is it Open Source?

-The term "open source" is avoided to avoid conflicts with other definitions or politics.
-However, your source, and the work, is made available, visible, and free, even before any transactions take place.
+The term "Open Source" is avoided to avoid any confusion or politics.
+With Paid Source, the source is made available before any transactions take place.
+The only stipulation is that ownership of the copy is not granted until purchased.
+That's it.

 # Basic Pricing Template